koba/overhead-camera-people-counter/README.md

 ## Why it exists?

 I created it out of the need to explore the OpenCV library to count people passing through a door.
-The algorithm is based on the thoughts written in this article http://www.femb.com.mx/people-counter.
+The algorithm is based on https://github.com/jeffskinnerbox/people-counter.

 ## How to build it?